Dries Van Langendonck: 2022–2024: Dominance in OK-Junior

-2024–2025: Progression to senior classes with McLaren and de Grote Belgische F1-Hoop
+2024–2025: Progression to senior class with McLaren and de Grote Belgische F1-Hoop

 Joining the McLaren Driver Development Programme, Van Langendonck progressed to the senior OK category in September 2024, aged 14.
 Following his sixth-placed debut in Champions of the Future and retiring from the rain-affected final of the World Championship at PF International, where he had an average heat position of 3.6, he won the WSK Final Cup ahead of Schaufler.
-He joined Prema for 2025, winning the WSK Super Master Series and claiming a podium at Campillos on his OK European Championship debut, where he finished eighth overall after missing half the season.
-Upon his graduation to junior formulae midway through the season, Sporza described Van Langendonck as the "great Belgian [Formula One] hope".
+He joined the Kart Republic–backed Prema outfit for 2025, winning the WSK Super Master Series and claiming a podium at Campillos on his OK European Championship debut, where he finished eighth overall after missing half the season.
+Upon his graduation to junior formulae midway through the season—following consultation with McLaren team principal Andrea Stella—Sporza described Van Langendonck as the "great Belgian [Formula One] hope".

 Formula 4 (2025–present)

 2025: Youngest race winner in British F4

 On his fifteenth birthday, Van Langendonck graduated to junior formulae with his appearance in the eighth round of the F4 British Championship at Donington Park.
-He previously tested Formula 4 machinery at Navarra, Vallelunga, and Brands Hatch, alongside simulator sessions at the McLaren Technology Centre.
+He previously tested Formula 4 machinery across 14 sessions at Fontenay-le-Comte, Navarra, Vallelunga, and Brands Hatch, alongside simulator sessions at the McLaren Technology Centre.
 Stating "all I can and want to do is do everything to get [to Formula One]", he qualified on pole position on debut; starting second in race one, he dropped to fourteenth before claiming ninth in the reverse-grid second race.
 In the final race, he converted pole into victory, pulling a seven-second advantage over August Raber and becoming the youngest race winner in British F4 history.
 At Silverstone National, he claimed fifth in both qualifying groups before, in each race, he: was disqualified from sixth for a team administrative error; finished twentieth after receiving opening-lap front wing damage; and returned to the points with seventh.
 He qualified fifth and seventh in each group at the season-ending Brands Hatch round; starting from the pit lane in race one, he climbed to fourteenth, prior to his sixth-placed race two, and fifth-placed finale, helping Rodin clinch the Teams' Cup.
 He ended the season twenty-first overall on 38 points—having contested three of 10 rounds—with one victory and pole position.